-Join Aaron F. Ross for an in-depth discussion in this video Defining Friction, Restitution, and Mass, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Defining Friction, Restitution, and Mass, part of Maya: Dynamic Simulations with Bullet Physics.

 …When we play back the simulation we will see that the door sort of stops, as if…there were some limit on the constraint, but we haven't deposed any limits yet.…The reason this is happening is because the default friction is one,…and that friction actually applies to the constraints.…To work around this what we'll do is just select the door.…And go into the channel box and give it a friction of zero.…Rewind and…play that back, and now you'll see that door swings around pretty much endlessly.…We can also play with the bounce factor, which is restitution.…